Muafah/HONO/README.md

 - Ensure all steps, configurations, and scripts are well-documented.
 - Clean Up Resources:
 - Regularly clean up unused Docker images, old deployments, and logs.

+12) challenges faced during execution of this project and how we solced the challenges First challenge was getting bulid failues and this had to do with properly intalling git in our jenkins server 2ndly putting the right docker credentials in out junkins pipeline was a blocker.
+3rdly